phiresky/masters-thesis/manuscript.md

 ### Rendezvous task

-@Fig:resrendezvous shows a comparison between mean and Bayesian aggregation on the rendezvous task with twenty agents in a two dimensional square world with walls.
+@Fig:resrendezvous shows a comparison between mean and Bayesian aggregation on the rendezvous task with twenty agents in a two-dimensional square world with walls.
 The medium architecture is the one optimized on the pursuit task (`120-60-agg-160`).
-The small architecture is the one used in [@maxpaper] (`64-agg-64`).
+The simple architecture is the one used in [@maxpaper] (`64-agg-64`).
 The optimized architecture was optimized on the rendezvous task
 directly: `146-120-agg-19-177-162`.
 All architectures and aggregation methods successfully solve the task.
-The aggregation method does not make any difference in the performance, but both the small and the medium architecture have a "drop" in training speed at around 2 million steps, while the optimized architecture smoothly learns the problem.
-The logarithmic scale graph to the right shows that while the small and optimized architecture both reach the same final score, the medium architecture never reaches the same score.
-This might be because both the small and the optimized architecture have a bottleneck layer after the aggregation, forcing the neural network to simplify the strategy.
+The aggregation method does not make any difference in the performance, but both the simple and the medium architecture have a "drop" in training speed at around 2 million steps, while the optimized architecture smoothly learns the problem.
+The logarithmic scale graph to the right shows that while the simple and optimized architecture both reach the same final score, the medium architecture never reaches the same score.
+This might be because both the simple and the optimized architecture have a bottleneck layer after the aggregation, forcing the neural network to simplify the strategy.

 ![Results on the rendezvous task.
 The results barely differ between the mean and Bayesian aggregation, but the size of the policy architecture makes a difference.
 In the logarithmic view on the right it can be seen that the medium architecture does not reach the same final performance as the other two architectures.](images/plots/2021-07-22_15.51.34-Rendezvous.svg){#fig:resrendezvous}